bitsofcotton/p0/README.md

 In advance and plenty of the space, there's a little possibility with this condition as to be fast and small space with operators on sedenion.

 # Tips
-P0DFT is equivalent to plain prediction in P0.
+The real part and imginary part simple DFT is equivalent to plain prediction in P0.
 So any of summation based and probability based, sectional measurement based also in them.
 So to avoid this, P0DFT applies the lower prediction on abs and arg, this is independent from finite linear combination.

 # Another Download Sites (Closed)
 * https://drive.google.com/drive/folders/1B71X1BMttL6yyi76REeOTNRrpopO8EAR?usp=sharing